DOH Service Telephone Directory

 EMS Training and Certification

 The EMS Division of the Department of Health is charged with oversight and regulation of EMS education in the District of Columbia.
 This includes the certification of EMS Educational Institutions, as well as the approval of EMS course curricula and the courses themselves.
 We are also charged with oversight of the EMS provider certification process.
+The Department of Health does not provide EMT training.
+We certifiy the educational institutions that provide EMT training in the District.

 In the District of Columbia we are following the national model as set forth by the Department of Transportation (DOT) and the National Registry of Emergency Medical Technicians (NREMT).